hmdprs/data-scientist/README.md

 ### [Your First Machine Learning Model](https://www.kaggle.com/dansbecker/your-first-machine-learning-model)

 - Selecting Data for Modeling
-  - Your dataset had too many variables to wrap your head around.
+  - The dataset has too many variables to wrap your head around.
 We'll start by picking a few variables using our intuition.
-Later courses will show you statistical techniques to automatically prioritize variables.
+Later, we use statistical techniques to automatically prioritize variables.
     ```python
-    # to see a list of all columns in the dataset
+    # look at the list of all columns in the dataset
     melbourne_data.columns
-    # to drop rows contain missing values
+    # filter rows with missing values
-    melbourne_data = melbourne_data.dropna(axis=0)  # axis=1 to drop columns
+    dropna_melbourne_data = melbourne_data.dropna(axis=0)
     ```
   - Selecting The **Prediction Target** (`y`)
     ```python
-    # dot notation
-    y = melbourne_data.Price
-    # name notation
-    y = melbourne_data['Price']
+    y = dropna_melbourne_data['Price']
     ```
   - Choosing **Features** (input columns, `X`)
     ```python
-    # pick by your hand, or iterate and compare models built with different features
-    feature_list = ['Rooms', 'Bathroom', 'Landsize', 'Lattitude', 'Longtitude']
+    feature_list = ['Rooms', 'Bathroom', 'Landsize', 'BuildingArea', 'YearBuilt', 'Lattitude', 'Longtitude']
-    X = melbourne_data[feature_list]
+    X = dropna_melbourne_data[feature_list]
-    # quick review the data we'll be using to predict house prices
+    # quick look at the data we'll be using to predict house prices
     X.describe()
     X.head()
     ```
-- Building Your Model
+- Building the Model
-  - Steps:
+  - Steps
     - **Define**: What type of model will it be?
 A decision tree?
 Some other type of model?
     - **Fit**: Capture patterns from provided data.
 This is the heart of modeling.
     - **Predict**: Just what it sounds like.